 The entertainment district in Travelers Rest also includes other fun spots to quench your thirst or grab a snack, including Copperhead Mountain Distillery advertising "free moonshine samples," Down Home Desserts and The Forest Coffeehouse.

-Visitors also will enjoy popping into the many boutiques and gift shops occupying the gallery of brick buildings lining Main Street such as Carolina Honey Bee Company, My Sister’s Store, the Sunflower Gift Shop & Art Gallery, Silver Lily Boutique, Goose Feathers and Through the Looking Glass, a shop with a curated collection of vintage clothing and curiosities.
+Visitors also will enjoy popping into the many boutiques and gift shops occupying the gallery of brick buildings lining Main Street such as Carolina Honey Bee Company, Beyond the Threads, Silver Lily Boutique, As the Page Turns, RetroMarketplace and Palmetto Proper Play Cafe and Gifts, featuring an interactive play space, gift shop, and coffee and snack bar.

 For an interactive hospitality and dining guide to Travelers Rest, visit http://travelersrestsc.com/.
 For more information on recreational activities in South Carolina, visit DiscoverSouthCarolina.com/recreation.